-We have done this tour twice on different years, but no
+We have done this tour twice in more recent years, and

-one reported seeing a ghost during either tour.
-While the guides describe
+no one has reported seeing a ghost during any of our tour.
+While the guides

-some of their own experiences with Atchison's many haunted locations, they
+describe some of their own experiences with Atchison's many haunted locations,

 The trolley tours sell out early, so contact the Atchison